mohdalmas/redis-infra-devops/README.md

 **Overview**
 This repository provides the tools and configurations necessary to deploy a Redis cluster across two EKS clusters.
 Key features include:

-# Cluster Configuration: Two EKS clusters are created and configured to work together in a high-availability setup.
+**Cluster Configuration**: Two EKS clusters are created and configured to work together in a high-availability setup.
-# Redis Interaction: You can interact with the Redis cluster by connecting to any Redis pod and using redis-cli.
+**Redis Interaction**: You can interact with the Redis cluster by connecting to any Redis pod and using redis-cli.
-# Data Persistence: Redis data is persisted using EBS volumes with the Append-Only File (AOF) mechanism to ensure data durability.
+**Data Persistence**: Redis data is persisted using EBS volumes with the Append-Only File (AOF) mechanism to ensure data durability.

 **Prerequisites**